MatiasBaezaGraf/Barbershop/README.md

 ## 8) Finally, we must install Node.js.

 This is because Rails's asset pipeline compiler requires a Javascript runtime.
 The Node.js version does not matter.
-You can use an installer no matter which OS you are running. **In Windows that´s your only choice** and you can donload it [here](https://nodejs.org/en/download/).
+You can use an installer no matter which OS you are running. **In Windows that´s your only choice** and you can download it [here](https://nodejs.org/en/download/).
 In Mac OS or Ubuntu/Debian you can use the following commands:
 ```
 brew install node
 ```